-At the core of this transformation over the past two-and-a-half decades is the rise of the data-driven economy, which is fueled by companies’ ability to commercialize the data generated by online behaviour.
-The implications of data collection are only starting to be realized, and extend into many planes of public life, including security, health and even the well-being of democratic institutions.
+At the core of this transformation over the past two-and-a-half decades is the rise of the data-driven economy, which is fuelled by companies’ ability to commercialize the data generated by online behaviour.
+The implications of data collection are only starting to be realized and extend into many planes of public life, including security, health and even the well-being of democratic institutions.

 In this video, CIGI President Rohinton P. Medhora explains that in order to mitigate the threats of the data-driven economy, nations must find the balance that allows for economies to flourish, while preserving the privacy of their citizens and the security of their democracies.